ndbls/unholy_win32/README.md

 # ⛧ Unholy Win32  ⛧

 Unholy is a C++17 library enabling some powerful hacks within x86 Windows systems.

-It is essentially a standard memory hacking library, except it features a unique set of tools which allow for function calls across process boundaries, nicknamed *bridges*.
+It is essentially a standard memory hacking library, except it features a unique set of tools which allow for seamless function calls with wrapped return values across process boundaries, nicknamed *bridges*.

-With this library (specifically the *bridge* tools), you are able to seamlessly call a function in another process and receive its return value, without having to be inside its address space.
-It can be difficult to understand the purpose and power of this library from these explanations without an example, so here's a very easy to digest, simplified use case of this unholy library:
+It can be difficult to understand the purpose and power of this library from just explanations without an example, so here's a very easy to digest, simplified use case of this unholy library:

 >You have program `banking_application.exe` and program `hacker.exe`.
 The latter program contains the unholy library, and it uses unholy bridges to call the function `int transferMoney(int accountId, int amount)` which is internal to `banking_application.exe`.
-No traditional methods of code injection required.

 Of course that is a dramatic example, but this library is flexible and the applications could be anything, such as `game.exe` and `cheat.exe` calling `void setHealth(int value)` completely externally.
-Bridges can also be in reverse, functioning like a callback from a remote process to a local function.
+Bridges can also be in reverse, functioning like a callback from a remote process to a local function:

+>You have a program `enigma.exe` that you did not create, and a program `security_researcher.exe` you have created.
+You would like to reverse engineer what `enigma.exe` does.
+You use unholy reverse bridges to create functions inside `engima.exe` while it is running that call back to logging functions you created inside `security_researcher.exe`.
+You use unholy hooks to hook winapi functions to point to your reverse bridges and build a log of intercepted winapi calls that allow you to better understand the functioning of `enigma.exe`.

+No traditional methods of code injection are required in these examples, all of this can be done without having to leave your local program.
+No need to create a DLL or use an injector.

 Unholy Win32 also has everything one would expect from a regular memory hacking library,
   - Hooking of local and remote functions